dridi/cashpack/man/hpack_alloc.3.rst

 For instance, the initial size for HTTP/2 is 4096 octets.
 The *alloc* argument points to the memory manager that performs actual memory allocations.

+The ``hpack_monitor()`` function creates a decoder that can tolerate missing HPACK blocks resulting in missing entries in a dynamic table.

 The absolute maximum size for the dynamic table is 65535 octets.

 The *mem* argument allows you to define the initial allocation size for the